-On Saturday 9th May 2020, our BIG TV show introduced a VE Day special.
+On Saturday 9th May 2020, our BIG Detecting show introduced a VE Day special.
 We were honoured to be joined by guests – Helen Higgins and Debra Darke, as well as guest co host for the evening, Treasure Hunting magazine editor – Julian Evan- Hart, as we discussed Helen and Debra’s parents experiences in World War 2.
 Some very poignant moments were heard and it was as said previously, and honour to hear them.

 Please click on individual images to view full site.

 Treasure Hunting magazines Julian Evan Hart co hosted the show and offered a small selection of his Aircraft finds for the viewers.
 During the show, Julian gave a more in depth live look at the items on his table.

 Tom Trussel offered an abundance of his Metal detecting ww2 memorabilia.
 The first three images relate to a Crashed Mechesmit 110 bomber which bombed the wrong airfield in Croydon and was shot down over Pevensey on way home.
 The two crew members did get out.
 Tom’s Mum was in the Royal Artillery in WW2 on a radar with anti aircraft batteries, so there is a family connection to discovering the shrapnel in the first image.
 The following image shows a historic image of the aircraft in place, and a modern iage of the crash spot.
 The US Airforce removed the aircraft for further investigation during the war.
 Tom has also included a the full report, please scroll down to 15th August 1940 Tom has also included a link to Croyden aerodrome’s history which includes more information.
 Thanks Tom for all the images and information.